jthack/ffufai/README.md

 <p class="align center">

 ffufai is an AI-powered wrapper for the popular web fuzzer ffuf.
-It automatically suggests file extensions for fuzzing based on the target URL and its headers, using either OpenAI's GPT or Anthropic's Claude AI models.
+It automatically suggests file extensions for fuzzing based on the target URL and its headers, using either OpenAI's GPT or Anthropic's Claude AI models and Free Hugging Face models on local.

 </p>